nima70/ideariver-services-python/README.md

 # Ideariver Services Python

-**Ideariver Services Python** is a modular plugin-based framework that allows you to dynamically load, run, and test various plugins.
-It also provides an adapter for RabbitMQ to process messages and execute corresponding plugins.
+**Ideariver Services Python** ideariver Services is a collection of essential services used across the ideariver ecosystem.
+This repository provides utilities for plugin management, RabbitMQ messaging, and input validation.
+The services are designed to be modular, reusable, and scalable.

+Features

 ## Features